 Remote experiments in physics and space

-This is a practical science module with activities in astronomy, physics and planetary science.
+This is a practical science module with astronomy, physics and planetary science activities.
 It builds on your previous study, adding a vital element of experimental work.
-The investigations cover aspects as diverse as quantum mechanics; properties of electrons; planetary atmospheres and surface processes; and the structure and contents of the Milky Way.
-You’ll use remote equipment ranging from an X-ray spectrometer to an optical telescope in Tenerife or a radio telescope in Milton Keynes.
+The investigations cover aspects as diverse as quantum mechanics; properties of electrons; planetary atmospheres and surface processes; and clusters of stars in the Milky Way.
+You’ll use remote equipment ranging from infrared and X-ray spectrometers to an optical telescope in Tenerife.
 You’ll build your experience and expertise in practical investigation, including observation, hypothesising and reporting skills.
-An exciting project develops team-working skills critical to collaborative scientific enquiry.
+In addition, an exciting project develops team-working skills critical to collaborative scientific enquiry.

 What you will study

 You’ll conduct all the live experimental investigations remotely.
 This parallels the way many modern scientific investigations are conducted.
 It’s no longer necessary to travel to a remote mountaintop to use the latest telescope – you can book time and control equipment remotely.
 The same applies to a particle accelerator or other major scientific installations.
 Space-based explorations such as a space telescope or Mars rover are operated remotely.
 The remote experimentation skills you’ll develop are directly relevant to finding employment in the space sector.

 Cooperation and group work are also characteristic features of scientific investigations.
 Large-scale enterprises like the Large Hadron Collider or the Mars Curiosity rover can operate only if many people work together.
 By working with fellow students and supported by research experts, you’ll achieve more than any one person working alone.
 You’ll develop vital employability skills in communication, collaboration and professional team working.

 There are three main investigations – covering astronomy, physics, and planetary science: